 You may be one of those individuals that prefers moving barbells, or trotting along on a treadmill.
 Those are both excellent workouts, and you don't want to give them up.
 The drawback is that the movements don’t mimic real-world functionality, such as hiking.

+Hiking is also great for mental health.
 Hiking on a trail isn’t mindless.
 You need to focus on balance and where you are placing your foot.
-Imagine getting your mind off whatever has been looping through your head!
+Imagine getting your mind off whatever has been looping through your head -- something psychologists call "ruminating."
+Ruminating tends to be self-focused patterns of thought linked to anxiety and depression.

 The following list is not exhaustive; but, it's a start.

-If you would like more information, The American Hiking Society lists ten things to take on every hike here.
+If you would like more information, The American Hiking Society lists ten things to take on every hike.
+My Open Country is another great resource for guides to develop your hiking skills, recommendations for the best gear on the market, and potential destinations.